jbirkj/HumCtrl/README.md

 # HumCtrl

-## source for Raspberry Pi to measure humidity and control a fan accordingly.
+## source for Raspberry Pi to measure humidity and temperate and log within ubidots

 ### Hardware:
 * Raspberry Pi 3 B+
-* BME280 sensor board
+* AM2302 sensor directly to RPi pinheader
-* SSR relay (Fotex SSR DA25 )

 ### Using REST
 execution have two optional arguments\